Followers

 Alice C. Linsley

-High places such as Göbekli Tepe and Çatalhöyük had temples that would have been built under the direction of the "Mighty Men of Old" (Gen. 6:4) or what I call "The First Lords of the Earth" in my book (available on Amazon).
-These rulers were served by priests and skilled stone masons.
+High places such as Göbekli Tepe and Çatalhöyük had temples that would have been built under the direction of the "Mighty Men of Old" (Gen. 6:4) or what I call "The First Lords of the Earth" in my book.
+Such rulers were served by priests and skilled stone masons.
+The T shape can be found among many ancient sites and in many languages, the T speaks of the High God who is represented by the sun which appears to arc from east to west.
+The oldest known name for the High God in China was Tian.
+In Mongolian the High God's name is Tengri, a reference to the sky, which is Tenger in Mongolian.
+In Ancient Akkadian a high place is called Tillu.

 Göbekli Tepe is classified as a Pre-Pottery Neolithic site (PPN).
 It is designated PPNA (ca 10,500 to 9,500 BC) which puts it in the same class as Jericho, Netiv Hagdud, Nahul Oren, Gesher, Dhar', Jerf al Ahmar, Chogha Golan and Abu Hureyra.

-This site is located in what is today Turkey.
-This "land between the rivers" was an ancient crossroads for peoples migrating between Africa and the ancient Near East.
+Göbekli Tepe is located in what is today Turkey.
+This "land between the rivers" was an ancient crossroads for peoples migrating between Africa and Southern Europe.

 Each of the circular enclosures at Göbekli Tepe consists of 10 to 12 massive stone pillars surrounding two larger monoliths positioned in the middle of the structure.